The Case For Email Security

 - Send an Encrypted Message: To send a secure message to someone, all you have to do is encrypt it with their public key!
 Only the intended recipient who has the matching private key will be able to decrypt and read the message.
 This solves the problem of eavesdropping and the problem of sending secret keys that is inherent in symmetric key encryption.

 - Prove You Sent A Message: To prove to someone that you sent a message, you can encrypt the message (or just a piece of it) with your private key.
 Then, anyone can decrypt it with your public key and read the contents.
-The fact that your public key decrypts the message proves that only you could have sent it.
+The fact that your public key decrypts the message proves that only you could have sent it (or someone who has your private key).

 - Sign a Message: A message signature proves that you sent the message AND allows the recipient to determine if the message was altered in transit.
 This is done by using your private key to encrypt a digest of a message at the time of sending.
 The recipient can decrypt this digest and compare it to a digest of the received message.
 If they match, then the message is unaltered and was sent by you.